SwissTierrasColombia/Asistente-LADM-COL/README_en.md

 ```sh
 docker-compose down --rmi local && docker-compose build
 ```

+### Assisted tests (for the GUI)

+The LADM_COL Assistant uses *QGIS Tester* plugin to support assisted tests for GUI functionalities.

+Prerrequisites:

+In order to run the assisted tests, you need to install:

+- *QGIS Tester* plugin (available at: https://github.com/planetfederal/qgis-tester-plugin).
+- *qgiscommons* library: ```pip install qgiscommons```

+See [the docs](https://github.com/planetfederal/qgis-tester-plugin/blob/master/docs/source/usage.rst) for usage instructions.

+If these prerrequisites are not met, the LADM_COL Assistant will continue running smoothly and will put a warning in the QGIS log.

 ## How to be notified of new relases of the LADM_COL Assistant?